Let’s Talk Dental Fillings: Procedure and Costs

 Once it is determined that a filling is needed, your dentist will advise you of your options for filling and sealing the cavity to prevent further decay and damage to the tooth.
 Based on your medical history, location of the cavity, esthetic needs, biting force, durability, cost, number of visits necessary and your preference, your dentist will determine your best filling option, whether that be direct composite bonding, amalgam (silver), gold or inlays/onlays created in a dental laboratory, or using in-office CAD/CAM equipment.

 Your dentist may be able to complete your filling treatment immediately.
 The area surrounding the affected tooth will be anesthetized (numbed) using a local anesthetic, and if necessary, you also may receive a form of sedation dentistry to ensure your comfort.
 Keep in mind that if you undergo sedation dentistry, you will not be able to drive yourself after the procedure.

 The dentist begins the procedure by preparing the tooth and necessary surrounding areas in order to restore the decay or damage.
-The decay or damage is removed with a dental hand-piece or laser, and the area is cleansed to remove bacteria or debris before the restoration is completed.
+The decay or damage is removed with a dental hand-piece (aka drill) or laser, and the area is cleansed to remove bacteria or debris before the restoration is completed.

-The first step in performing a composite filling procedure involves isolation of the tooth.
+The first step in performing a composite filling procedure involves isolation of the tooth using a rubber dam.
 Tooth isolation is critical in a composite restoration because it prevents moisture from interfering with the bonding process.
 This requires the placement of various adhesives followed by the composite material, which is then hardened with a special bonding light.
 The completed composite restoration is both functional and natural looking.

 Recovery and Aftercare